Nature reserve

 Regulations

-damage stone walls or cultivation threshold
+• damage stone walls or cairns

-unduly interfere with wildlife
+• unduly disturb wildlife

-Damage growing or dead trees and bushes
+• damage growing or dead trees and shrubs

 Protection of breeding birds